 Application documents submitted by Idaho Power for a Site Certificate are available for public review and comment.
 The public can view these documents online and download them through this website and/or in person at ODOE’s Hermiston and Salem offices.
 ODOE also placed a copy of these documents at public viewing locations in Oregon and Idaho.

-Groups interested in having a presentation about the siting process should contact Sue Oliver.
+Groups interested in having a presentation about the siting process should contact Maxwell Woods.

 As part of the state siting process, ODOE and EFSC will review Idaho Power’s Application for Site Certificate using pass or fail siting standards, which include demonstrating the need for a “non-generating” energy facility (such as a transmission line).
 One of the ways allowed in the siting rules to demonstrate compliance with the EFSC “need standard” is to include the proposed project in an integrated resource plan (IRP) that has been acknowledged by the Oregon Public Utility Commission (OPUC).